Palaquium galactoxylum

-Palaquium galactoxylum, commonly known as Cairns pencil cedar, Daintree maple or red silkwood, is a species of very large tree in the family Sapotaceae which is endemic to rainforests of New Guinea and northern Australia.
+Palaquium galactoxylum, commonly known as Cairns pencil cedar, Daintree maple or red silkwood, is a species of plants in the star apple family Sapotaceae which is endemic to rainforests of New Guinea and northern Australia.
 It can produce spectacularly large buttress roots.

 Description

 Palaquium galactoxylum is a rainforest tree growing up to 40 m high, thus becoming an emegent within the forest ecosystem.
 It has a very straight cylindrical trunk marked with conspicuous vertical lines of lenticels, usually reaching a diameter of 1 m, but it can grow to 2 m.
 It often produces very large buttress roots up to 2 m high according to official documentation, but specimens have been sighted with much larger buttresses.
 The trunk, branches and leaves all exude a milky sap when cut.
 It is semi-deciduous, dropping its leaves for a short period around October.

 The leaf-bearing twigs are scarred and rough looking; young twigs and new shoots are clothed in fine brown hairs.
 Leaves are glabrous and clustered towards the end of the twigs.
 They are rounded at the tip and cuneate at the base, and measure up to 13 cm long by 5 cm wide.
 The short petiole is about 13 mm long.

 The inflorescences are axillary, produced on the leaf-bearing twigs below the leaves.
-The fruits are a creamy-white ellipsoid (like a rugby ball) drupe about 40 mm long by 20 mm wide.
+The fruits are a creamy-white ellipsoid (i.e.like a rugby ball) drupe about 40 mm long by 20 mm wide.
 They contain one or sometimes two seeds measuring up to 25 by 20 mm.